Hell, Norway: Amenities

 Since 2011, the circuit in the village has hosted a round of the FIA European Rallycross Championship (and from 2014 the FIA World Rallycross Championship).

-Notable people
+Notable person

-Mona Grudt, Miss Norway 1990 and Miss Universe 1990, is from a small town near Hell.
+Mona Grudt, Miss Norway 1990 and Miss Universe 1990, is from a small village near Hell.
 During the 1990 Miss Universe competition, she listed herself as "The beauty queen from Hell" as a publicity stunt.